Hawthorn - Guardian of the earth

 Huath is Whitethorn.
 A meet of hounds is White thorn, it is formidable owing to its thorns.

 Book of Ballymote 1391

 The Hawthorn has two sides to it.
-On one hand it is a healer of the heart, a tree of protection and supporter of life.
-A guardian of sacred wells (to which cloth is tied to), a love charm, helping cattle thrive and friendly to travellers as well as a food source for them, which is why it is known as the bread and cheese tree.
-This is the blossoming spring tree dedicated to the maiden goddes such as Olwen of the White Track.
+On one hand it is a healer of the heart, a tree of protection and a supporter of life.
+It is also a guardian of sacred wells (to which cloth is tied to), a love charm and is said to help cattle thrive and a food source for weary travellers, which is why it is known as the bread and cheese tree.

-However as a tree that protects and harbours the elementals it can also have a sinister side to its nature.
-Stories of people trying to fell certain Hawthorn trees normally ends in tragedy, maybe the most famous being bulldozed by John DeLorean in Ireland.
-This is the winter thorn standing in the thicket as a speared warrior dedicated to the powerful archetypal earth god such as Yspaddeden Pencawr which means giant hawthorn.
+On the other hand, it is a tree that protects and harbours the elementals taking people into Other- realms with a more a sinister side to its nature.
+This is the winter thorn standing in the thicket as a speared warrior dedicated to the powerful archetypal earth guardian.

 Huath, its Ogham name, means frightful or horrible, reminding us of the inevitable backlash our actions can bring.